jakkra/ZSWatch/GETTING_STARTED.md

 To be able to build, flash and debug via VSCode please install [nRF Connect for VS Code Extension Pack](https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-connect-extension-pack).
 [Here](https://nrfconnect.github.io/vscode-nrf-connect/get_started/build_app_ncs.html) you can also find a manual on how to deal with the nRF Connect extension.
 Follow the steps below to open and build the ZSWatch application:
-- Make sure you compiled once using command line steps above.
-- Open the `app` folder in VSCode (important it's the `app` folder) the the nRF Connect plugin will automatically see the app and you should see the build, debug etc. buttons.
-If not press "Add Folder as Application and pick the app` folder.
+- Open the `ZSWatch` root folder in VSCode (important it's the root and not `app` folder), the the nRF Connect plugin will automatically see the app.
+- Press `Create new build configuration` and fill in zswatch board, revision, and any config files wanted, for example debug.conf.
+- Now press the `Build Configuration` button and it will compile.

 __NOTE__
 <br>